kodolinija/stardeus-translations/notes_for_translators.md

 - Compare with other similar strings already translated
 - **Never modify** technical structure (separators, variables, tags)
 - Translate **only** visible text content
-- If you use translation assistance tools: **verify** they haven't added spaces or modified variables/tags
+- If you use translation assistance tools: **verify** they haven't modified variables/tags
+- Use **Google Sheets** for editing to avoid CSV formatting issues